NoriSte/whatsapp-messages-batch/README.md

 ### What happens if mystiped the name of a contact?

 Nothing happens, the script needs to match exactly the contact name, otherwise it does nothing.

+### Why it doesn't find the contact to chat with?

+Because it's case and emoji sensitive, the contact name must 100% match the correct one.

 ### And how can I fix it?